JHR1986/johnhenryroche-ms2-visitjapan/testing.md

 - The website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers, and was found to operate satisfactorily on all of these.
 - I also tested the website in Google Lighthouse, which returned the following scores; (i) Performance: 60, (ii) Accessibility: 88, (iii) Best Practices: 80 & (iv) SEO: 92.
 - The website was viewed on a variety of devices such as Desktop, iPad, iPhone 6 & iPhone X. All formats were in order with no sections out of line or overlapping.
-- I completed a large amount of detailed testing to ensure that all links were working correctly and that external links opened, and was happy that there were no broken links.
+- I completed a large amount of detailed testing to ensure that all links were working correctly and that external links opened (as detailed above), and was happy that there were no broken links.
 This involved going into every page of the site and clicking every link/button that is available to a user (as part of their journey through the site) to ensure that everything was fully functional (see manual testing section above).
 I also checked the console in Devtools and there were no error reports on any of the pages.
 - As part of the testing process, my family members were asked to review the site and documentation to point out any bugs and/or user experience issues, and I also listed the project on the Peer Review channel on Slack to take on board any suggestions offered from that.

 ### Known Bugs